Skip to product information

 SKU:ALL12

 Reactions such as bloating, skin rashes, breathing difficulties, or digestive discomfort after consuming milk may point to a milk protein allergy.
-The Milk and Cow’s Milk Proteins Allergy Panel (IgE) checks for allergic responses to key proteins in cow’s milk as well as other animal milks, providing clarity on whether symptoms are triggered by dairy consumption.
+The Milk, especially Cow’s Milk Proteins Allergy Panel (IgE) checks for allergic responses to key proteins in cow’s milk as well as other animal milks, providing clarity on whether symptoms are triggered by dairy consumption.

 Why Milk Protein Sensitivity Test (IgE) Matters?